ruby-openid/masq/README.md

         * `mount Masq::Engine => "/openid"`
     * Standalone installation, mount it at the root:
         * `mount Masq::Engine => "/"`

-## Upgrading from masquerade

-1. Generate a barebone Rails app:
-    * `rails new my_openid_provider`

-2. Add masq to your Gemfile and install it:
-    * `gem 'masq'`
-    * `bundle install`

-3. Copy your existing masquerade config file from `config/app_config.yml` to the new apps `config/masq.yml`

-4. Copy the migrations and migrate:
-    * PLEASE BACKUP YOUR DATABASE FIRST!
-    * `bundle exec rake masq:install:migrations`
-    * `bundle exec rake db:migrate`

-5. Configure the routes by mounting the masq engine:

-        Rails.application.routes.draw do
-          mount Masq::Engine => "/"
-        end

 ## Testing the installation